gmoretti/slack-slash-cmd-image-process-lambda/README.md

 Saves it to AWS S3 and returns to Slack the URL of the new image
 # AWS Configuration
 TODO

 Proxy Lambda needed, maybe it should be in the repo.
-This should be available through AWS Api Gateway (For Slack) SNS Topic.
-And the lambda containing this code should be subscribed to it.
+This should be available through AWS Api Gateway (For Slack)

+SNS Topic to which this repo's lambda should be subscribed to it.
 # Deploy
 TODO
 ```